 TIPS AND TRICKS FOR GRILLED BARBECUE CHICKEN

 - Remove Skin.
 I remove the skin from my chicken drumsticks because I am not a fan of soggy skin.
 Even if the skin is crispy initially when grilled, it gets soggy when coated in the barbecue sauce.
 Chicken with the skin on is also more prone to cause flare-ups and burn.
 If you want to grill with the skin on, eat it with the skin on or you will lose the flavor from the rub.
-Also be prepared with some water nearby the grill in case of flare ups.

 - Use all the seasonings.
 The spice mix might seem like a lot of seasonings, but I promise it is the perfect amount, use ALL of it!